Deltares/hydromt/docs/guides/advanced_user/hydromt_python.rst

 =======================

 As HydroMT's architecture is modular, it is possible to use HydroMT as a python library without using the command line interface (CLI).
-Using the libary, you actually have access to many internal functionalities.
-This can be useful if you want to for example:
+Using the libary, you have more of HydroMTs functionalities at your disposal.
+This can be useful if you want to for
+example:

 - build / update / clip models, check configurations or export data in Python instead of the CLI